p-gvntt/llm-hells-kitchen/README.md

 # Chef Inferno 🔥👨‍🍳

 An AI-powered culinary experience that transforms a well-know celebrity chef into personalized recipe critiques.
-Using advanced NLP and the ML Food Buddy recommendation system, this project creates authentic chef personas from YouTube transcripts and delivers brutally honest (yet helpful) cooking advice.
+Using advanced NLP and the ML Food Buddy recommendation system, this project creates an authentic chef persona from a YouTube transcript and delivers brutally honest (yet helpful) cooking advice.

 ## ✨ Features